 Description The learner will explore the concept of money as a medium of exchange.
 They will create their own money and learn about demand, supply, consumers, and producers.
 Materials Needed Pen, paper, scissors (optional) Learning Outcomes Key Outcomes: Explain why money is important and how it evolved Identify the challenges of the barter system.
 Explain the concepts of demand, supply, consumers, and producers.
-Create and interpret demand and supply tables.
+Create and interpret demand and supply curves.
 Create budgets and learn how to save money.
-Calculate the perimeter of rectangles.
+Calculate perimeter of rectangles and circles calculate perimeter

+9 roject Overview 1 2 Explore commodities as money, create their own currency, and 3

+4 Understand the relationship between price and supply, plot a supply curve, and play a game to practice mental math

-9 roject Overview 1 Discuss the use of money and play a game to understand the limitations of the barter system 2 Explore commodities as money, create their own currency, and calculate perimeter 3 Set up a shop to understand the relationship between price and demand, and create a demand table 4 Understand the relationship 5 between price and supply, a math game create a supply table, and play
+- Discuss the use of money and play a game to understand the limitations of the barter system - 3

+Set up a shop to understand the relationship between price and demand, and plot a demand curve